MoshikoKar/ui-kit/README.md

 4. **Theme agnostic**: No OS theme detection, explicit theme control
 5. **Composable**: Components can be combined and extended

+## Quality Assurance

+A comprehensive professional audit has been conducted on all components.
+See [`AUDIT_REPORT.md`](./AUDIT_REPORT.md) for detailed findings, including:

+- Architecture and design system integrity analysis
+- Component API quality assessment
+- Accessibility (A11y) compliance review
+- Performance and maintainability evaluation
+- Visual consistency and UX rules validation
+- Styling strategy assessment
+- Improvement recommendations prioritized by severity

+The audit identifies critical issues, medium-priority improvements, and long-term scalability considerations to help harden the UI Kit into a production-ready design system.

 ## License

 MIT